BenOvermyer/benovermyer.com/content/kb/uses.md

 I replaced my old ultrawidescreen monitor with this.
 It has a more common aspect ratio, a more stable stand, and much better refresh rate.
 Besides that, it also "announces" itself properly, meaning that macOS actually recognizes its capabilities.
+I have two of them - one for my Mac, and one for my gaming PC.

 ## DXRacer King Zero gaming chair